junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean stares at the tear, feeling oddly fond of the shirt.
 "Nah, I'll fix it later."

 He throws it into the combined in-unit washing machine, instead.
-And goes downstairs to the nearby department store to get a pack of needles and threads when the dryer is rolling.
+And goes downstairs to the nearby department store to get a pack of needles and threads while the dryer is rolling.

 Cas shops with him, but stays invisible.

-"You can possess me if it's easier," Dean whispers, can only judging by the way air condenses to locate where Cas is.
+"You can possess me if it's easier," Dean whispers, judging only by the way the air condenses to locate where Cas is.
 "Stay inside, nice and cozy."

-"I don't want to make you uncomfortable," Cas's voice is near his ear.
+"I don't want to make you uncomfortable."
+Cas's voice is near his ear.

 Dean glances to his side.
 "I'm fairly comfortable with you in me, actually."
 He blushes slightly once the words are out, realizing the unintended double-meaning of the sentence, but Cas doesn't seem to notice.